kubernetes/website/content/en/docs/setup/turnkey/clc.md

 The requirements to run this script are:

-- A linux administrative host (tested on ubuntu and OSX)
+- A linux administrative host (tested on ubuntu and macOS)
 - python 2 (tested on 2.7.11)
   - pip (installed with python as of 2.7.9)
 - git